Cat is pregnant: Everything you need to know now

 3. Veterinary visits:

-Birth preparation: How to prepare your cat
+Preparing for birth: How to prepare your cat

 Signs of impending birth: